buildbot/buildbot/master/docs/developer/stats-service.rst

      ``props``
        A dictionary of all build properties.
      ``property_name``
-       Name of the build property to return.
+       (str) Name of the build property to return.

    ``regex=False``
      If this is set to ``True``, then the property name can be a regular expression.